 [DJ Fuji]: Yeah.
 I think all of these things, really, if you’d look at all the different individual techniques, I’d say 90% of them contribute to all one cause, and that cause, aside from just you being overall a more attractive person, that cause is you being more confident.
 And confidence is so hard to teach just in and of itself that we have to break it down into these little things that all contribute to you ultimately becoming more confident.

 [Angel Donovan]: Great, great.
 Awesome.
 Okay, so I’m going to wrap this up and DJ, have you got anything to say about anything that’s going on with you at the moment, anything you’re working on?
 I know you said something about a few products you have coming out?

 [DJ Fuji]: Yeah.
 I’m a big fan of action, so the main products that are coming out are going to be things geared around action.
 I’ve got a training system based on flashcards, so you don’t just read a book and put it down and say we’re good.
 You actually go through the flashcards and it teaches you things like conversation, it teaches you things like frame control, how to handle things and how to steer conversations.
 So that’ll all be on the website, so feel free to take a look and tell me what you guys think on that.

 [Angel Donovan]: Excellent, excellent.
 Well, DJ Fuji, it’s been a great conversation with you today and thanks for all the advice for the guys, and look forward to catching up with you soon, man.

 [Angel Donovan]: Cool.

-Help Us Improve Dating Skills Podcast Interviews for You
+Help Us Improve DSR Podcast Interviews for You

-Help us improve the quality of interviews by sending us feedback about what questions you'd like answered or which dating coaches or companies you'd like to see interviewed.
+Help us improve the quality of interviews by sending us feedback about what questions you'd like answered or who you'd like to see interviewed.